twbs/bootstrap/docs/layout/grid.md

 );
 {% endhighlight %}

-Save your changes and recompile to have a brand new set of predefined grid classes for column widths, offsets, pushes, and pulls.
+When making any changes to the Sass variables or maps, you'll need to save your changes and recompile.
+Doing so will out a brand new set of predefined grid classes for column widths, offsets, pushes, and pulls.
 Responsive visibility utilities will also be updated to use the custom breakpoints.